Knee Claims Guide

 How a Knee Gets Service Connected

-- Direct: an in-service knee injury or onset (a fall, a training injury, years of rucking and jumps) with a current diagnosis and a medical link back to service.
+An in-service knee injury or onset (a fall, a training injury, years of rucking and jumps) with a current diagnosis and a medical link back to service.
 See service connection.

-- Secondary (the commonly missed path): a service-connected condition changes how you walk and wears the knee out.
+A service-connected condition changes how you walk and wears the knee out.
 An altered gait from a service-connected back, hip, ankle, or the opposite knee can service-connect the knee as secondary.
 So can extra load on one knee after the other is injured.
 See secondary conditions and the lumbar spine guide.

-- Aggravation: a knee problem that existed before service, or a non-service condition, that service made permanently worse.
+A knee problem that existed before service, or a non-service condition, that service made permanently worse.
 See aggravation.

 Knees often come in pairs and chains: one bad knee overloads the other, and a bad back or ankle overloads both.
 When both knees are service-connected, they are a paired extremity, so the bilateral factor can add to the combined rating.